 “There’s no way that company exists in a year.” ~ Tom Siebel, Founder of Siebel CRM Systems, speaking about Salesforce.com

 We all know where Siebel is now vs Salesforce.
 And it is inevitable where the future of computing is.
-Moving to Adobe Managed Service makes a lot of sense – however it takes some care before moving in this direction.
-So here are the 7 common mistakes we often come across, that you should avoid!
+Moving to Adobe Managed Service (AMS) – which is a Cloud based service unlike traditional on-premise Adobe Experience Manager (AEM), makes a lot of sense.
+However it takes some care before moving in this direction.
+So here are the 7 common mistakes that are often made by enterprise organizations when moving to AMS, that you should avoid!